koyeb/example-remix-tailwind-application/Koyeb-Review.md

 }
 ```

-To compile the CSS, we need of new command.
-So update the `scripts` section in your `package.json` file to build both the development and production CSS as below:
+We need to add a new command to our application to successfully compile the CSS.
+Update the `scripts` section in your `package.json` file to build both the development and production CSS with the following command:

 ```json
 // package.json